kylecorry31/Trail-Sense/README.md

 * Astronomy

 ## Navigation
 The compass can be used to determine the direction to North, and when combined with the GPS it can be used to navigate to predefined locations.
 The predefined locations, known as beacons, can be created while at a location and at any point you can use the compass to navigate back to where the beacon was placed.
-While there is an Internet connection, beacons can also be placed on a map (not present yet).

 Example beacons: home, work, trailhead, campsite